SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-gmail.md

 To import your Gmail companies into the SuperOffice database:

-## A. Import companies/contacts from Gmail
+## Import companies/contacts from Gmail

 1. [!include[Open Import](includes/open-import.md)]